Value Added Tax (VAT) in Estonia

 - Tax rate of 0 %.

-The reduced tax rate applies to: books and workbooks used as learning materials; medicinal products, contraceptive preparations, sanitary and toiletry products, and medical equipment or medical devices intended for the personal use of disabled persons within the meaning of the Social Welfare Act and the grant of the use of such medical devices to disabled persons; periodic publications, excluding publications mainly containing advertisements or personal announcements, or publications the content of which is mainly erotic or pornographic; accommodation services or accommodation services with breakfast, excluding any goods or services accompanying such services.
+The reduced tax rate applies to: books and workbooks used as learning materials, both on a physical medium and electronically; medicinal products, contraceptive preparations, sanitary and toiletry products, and medical equipment or Medical Devices intended for the personal use of disabled persons within the meaning of the Social Welfare Act and the grant of the use of such medical devices to disabled persons; press publications, both on a physical medium and electronically, excluding publications mainly containing advertisements or personal announcements, or publications the content of which is mainly erotic or pornographic or video or music content; accommodation services or accommodation services with breakfast, excluding any goods or services accompanying such services.

 Tax rate of 0 % applies to: exported goods, Intra-Community supply of goods, sea-going vessels navigating in international waters, aircraft used by an air carrier operating mostly on international routes and equipment, spare parts, fuel and other supplies used on such aircraft, goods transferred and transported to another Member State to a diplomatic representative, a consular agent, a representative or a representation of a special mission or an international organisation recognised by Ministry of Foreign Affairs, institutions of the EU and NATO, goods placed into free zones or free warehouses, or certain goods listed in Annex V of Council Directive 2006/112/EC that are placed into a VAT warehouse, gold transferred to Eesti Pank, services where the place of supply is not Estonia, supplies of goods under diplomatic and consular arrangements etc.